Applying for a License?

 Before you submit your application packet to the Arizona Registrar of Contractors, you must make sure that your application packet includes all of the parts in the checklist below.

 Copies of the payment transaction receipt from the background check for every person named on the License Application Form.
+Background checks expire 90 days from the date it was ordered.

 Papers for Legal Entity